Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Problem Definition

 \subsection{Temporal Logic Tasks over Uncertain Semantic Maps}

-The goal of the robots is to accomplish a complex collaborative task captured by a global Linear Temporal Logic (LTL) specification $\phi$.
-To account for semantic and metric uncertainty in the environment, we extend LTL by including probabilistic atomic predicates.
-Particularly, given a map distribution $\ccalM$, we define atomic predicates $g(\bbp(t),\ccalM)\geq 0$ that reason about the semantic and/or metric uncertainty.
-To define such predicates, we first denote by $\ccalM(t)$ the map distribution at time $t$ obtained after the robots apply a sequence of control actions $\bbu_{0:t}$; the offline construction of $\ccalM(t)$ was discussed in Section \ref{sec:updateMap}.
-The syntax of LTL over uncertain semantic maps $\ccalM(t)$ is defined as follows.
+The goal of the robots is to accomplish a complex collaborative task captured by a global co-safe Linear Temporal Logic (LTL) specification $\phi$.
+To reason about both environmental and perceptual uncertainty, similar to \cite{jones2013distribution,haesaert2018temporal}, we define perception-based atomic predicates that depend on both the multi-robot state and the perceived uncertain semantic map over which the LTL formula is defined.
+To define such predicates, first, with slight abuse of notation, we denote by $\ccalM(t)$ the map distribution at time $t$ obtained after the robots apply a sequence of control actions $\bbu_{0:t}$; the offline construction of $\ccalM(t)$ was discussed in Section \ref{sec:updateMap}.